apache/druid/docs/multi-stage-query/msq-known-issues.md

   under `druid.msq.intermediate.storage.prefix`.
 A good start would be to delete the objects after 3 days if they are not automatically deleted.

-- Only one local filesystem per server is used for stage output data during multi-stage query execution.
-If your servers have multiple local filesystems, this causes queries to exhaust available disk space earlier than expected.
+- Only one local file system per server is used for stage output data during multi-stage query execution.
+If your servers have multiple local file systems, this causes queries to exhaust available disk space earlier than expected.
 As a workaround, you can use [durable storage for shuffle meshes](./msq-durable-storage.md).

 - When `msqMaxNumTasks` is higher than the total